KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

     * To keep it light-weight, it will use a "before update" operation to persist the UUID in the database.
     * When the trigger runs, if a record was flagged in a static set as having already been processed by this trigger, it will then check to see if the UUID persisted in the database is different from that in the static variable.
 If so, then it knows that the results of its initial run were discarded and that it should not be blocked from executing.
 * Pros
-    * This works for the use cases tested above.
+    * This works for all test cases in AccountTriggerHandlerBaseTest.
 * Cons
     * Requires a custom field on object.

-Of these approaches, I favor AccountTriggerHandler6.cls.
+Of the above approaches, I favor AccountTriggerHandler6.cls.

 **Last Words**